ordina-jworks/ordina-jworks.github.io/_posts/2019-05-27-Spring-Data-Jdbc.md

 {% endhighlight %}

-This mapper can be passed to the `JdbcTemplate` so the conversion can be used to get populated java objects.
+This mapper can be passed to the `JdbcTemplate` that will use it to create populated java objects.

 {% highlight java %}